-Complete the "Estimated Monthly Cost to Client for Services" and complete the "Plus the Amount for HCBS Case Management."
+Complete the "Estimated Monthly Cost to Client for Services" by adding the SPED fee percentage and the estimated monthly amount and complete the "Plus the Amount for HCBS Case Management."

 The Contingency Plan must be completed.
 A Contingency Plan is required if the provider is not an agency.
 If a contingency plan is not required, N/As need to be entered in this section.